UK: Four ministers of South Asian descent appointed to Boris Johnson Cabinet

 During the European Union referendum campaign, Patel launched an appeal to “Save the British Curry”, arguing that the immigration system for those living outside bloc would be fairer after Brexit.
 She also said it would ease a shortage of chefs for Indian restaurants in Britain.

-Former British Prime Minister David Cameron had in 2015 asserted that Patel would become the United Kingdom’s first Indian-origin prime minister.
+In 2015, former British Prime Minister David Cameron had asserted that Patel would become the United Kingdom’s first Indian-origin prime minister.
 He made the remark during a rally at Wembley stadium to mark the visit of Indian Prime Minister Narendra Modi.